5 Sources

 Source: Silicon Republic

-Member states are required to notify the European Commission about their appointed market surveillance authorities to oversee businesses' compliance with the AI Act.
-This step marks the beginning of scrutiny for AI system providers 1.
+National Oversight: EU member states must notify the European Commission about appointed market surveillance authorities to oversee businesses' compliance with the AI Act 3.

 Source: euronews